Koh Samui Thailand Continued

 Julia in the pool.

-We finally made the long walk on our beach taking us as far north as we could go.
-During the walk we discovered many other resorts.
-So this evening we ate dinner at one of the more posh places and met an interesting Canadian family consisting of a very tanned and relaxed father, a very happy looking mother, and one of their three daughters.
-Julia started our conversations by making the classic mistake of saying, "it is so nice to hear an American accent while we eat such a delicious dinner; it reminds us of home".
-Well they had a great time explaining to us they were not Americans.
+We finally made the long walk along our beach, heading as far north as we could go.
+During the walk, we discovered many other resorts.
+So this evening we had dinner at one of the more posh places and met an interesting Canadian family consisting of a very tanned and relaxed father, a very happy-looking mother, and one of their three daughters.
+Julia started our conversation by making the classic mistake of saying, "It is so nice to hear an American accent while we eat such a delicious dinner; it reminds us of home."
+Well, they had a great time explaining to us they were not Americans.

-But it was good to have a conversation with someone that spoke English as their first language even if they were Canadian.
+But it was nice to have a conversation with someone who spoke English as their first language, even if they were Canadian.

 Sunday, March 9, 2008